-4-H'ers may choose to use one of two taxonomies:
+2. 4-H'ers may choose to use one of two taxonomies:

-A. As printed in "Insects in Kansas" book or B. As printed on the "Insects in Kansas Book: 2016 Revised Taxonomy" which follows www.bugguide. net.
+A. As printed in "Insects in Kansas" book or B. which follows www.bugguide.net.

-4. 4-H'ers who have been previously enrolled in the other phases of the Entomology project need to start with the Beginning Phase of Entomology Notebooks, not the Introductory Phase.
+3. 4-H'ers who have been previously enrolled in the other phases of the Entomology project need to start with the Beginning Phase of Entomology Notebooks, not the Introductory Phase.

-5. Each exhibitor is required to identify the notebook by placing a Title Page in the front bearing the exhibitor's name, county or district, class, and statement of taxonomy used.
+4. Each exhibitor is required to identify the notebook by placing a Title Page in the front bearing the exhibitor's name, county or district, class, and statement of taxonomy used.
 The Title Page must include the number of orders, specimens, and families (required in Intermediate and Avanced classes).

-6. Specimen pages should be grouped according to Order and should include one page per species.
+5. Specimen pages should be grouped according to Order and should include one page per species.
 If more than one insect is in the photo, an arrow to indicate identified insect should be used.
 Photos should be between 3" x 5" to 4" x 6".

-7. Date, common name, full county name, and state abbreviation should be included for each species.
+6. Date, common name, full county name, and state abbreviation should be included for each species.
 Collector's name on the specimen page is optional.

-8. Specimen pages should have two different views of the insect if possible, a top view and a side view.
+7. Specimen pages should have two different views of the insect if possible, a top view and a side view.
 If pictures are taken on different dates/localities, include information for both.

-9. A statement describing the habitat where found/host plant may be included and is encouraged.
+8. A statement describing the habitat where found/host plant may be included and is encouraged.
 It will be worth a bonus of 10 total points.

-10. A divider page is to be placed in front of each Order of insects with the Order name printed on the tab of the divider as well.
+9. A divider page is to be placed in front of each Order of insects with the Order name printed on the tab of the divider as well.

-11. For the Intermediate and Advanced classes, insects are also to be grouped by Family behind each Order divider.
+10. For the Intermediate and Advanced classes, insects are also to be grouped by Family behind each Order divider.

-12. If the exhibitor has been in the same class for more than one year, a separate sheet of paper needs to be added stating how many years the exhibitor has been in this class of the project and what the exhibitor did this year to improve their notebook.
+11. If the exhibitor has been in the same class for more than one year, a separate sheet of paper needs to be added stating how many years the exhibitor has been in this class of the project and what the exhibitor did this year to improve their notebook.
 Place this paper just behind the Title Page.
-13. A special project must be completed each year and included in the notebook.
+12. A special project must be completed each year and included in the notebook.
 See project guideline materials from the Extension Office for specifications.

-14. Refer to the publication "Entomology Collection Notebook Guidelines" on the Kansas 4-H Entomology web page for more detailed rules for exhibiting.
+13. Refer to the publication "Entomology Collection Notebook Guidelines" on the Kansas 4-H Entomology web page for more detailed rules for exhibiting.